Chapter Annual Report/Survey

-- Almost 50% of chapters go on at least one field trip.
+- Over 50% of chapters go on at least one field trip.
 The most popular destination is Sigma Tau Delta's annual convention, followed by regional and local conferences and events.

 For more information about popular chapter activities, visit the Chapter Life section of this website, and in particular the Noteworthy Activity Database, which showcases the most interesting and original activities undertaken by chapters over the last few years.

 - Nearly 95% of chapters get information about Sigma Tau Delta events and opportunities from the English.orgwebsite.

 - Chapters also rely on Sigma Tau Delta broadcast email, including eNews (53%) and social media (28%) for Society news.